5 Segmentation

 YOZ51B6A2QMB 0 0 1

-Now we have a dataframe that consists of only categorical data; we’ll create one with mixed numerical and dummy-coded categorical data.
+Now we have a dataframe that consists of only categorical data, we’ll create one that has the mixed numerical and dummy-coded categorical data.

 #-----------------------------------------------------------------